What You’ll Learn 🎥

 How to choose the right camera

-The decision between a good camcorder and a medium speed camera is not that easy.
-The main difference between these types of cameras and the high-speed ones is that with the medium and low-speed cameras we can continuously store video stream to the disk until we run out of disk space.
-We can also use software triggering on the video to reduce the amount of data or perform the online compression.
+The decision between using a high-quality camcorder and a medium-speed camera is not always straightforward.
+The primary difference between these and high-speed cameras is that medium- and low-speed cameras can continuously stream video to a disk until the disk is full.
+These cameras also support software-based video triggering to reduce data volume or enable real-time video compression.

-Clearly, if we want to make a high-speed video, we need to use either DS-CAM 120 or DS-CAM 600.
+Clearly, if you need to capture high-speed video, your best options are either the DS-CAM 120 or the DS-CAM 600.

 DS-CAM 120 has a slightly higher speed (120 FPS in VGA).